nasa-gibs/worldview-options-eosdis/brand/pages/new.md

 * Font size in data download increased.
 * Coordinate display is now in degrees, minutes, and seconds in latitude and longitude order.
+* Earthdata feedback module removed until permalink issues can be resolved.

 # New in Version 0.7